 I’d like to share an embarrassing story with you.
 In my early thirties, I thought I was one of the best harmonica players in the world.
 I really did!
 After all, I was imitating some of the best players so obviously, I was just as talented.

-Then I decided that I wanted to BE the best, so I bought some CDs and started imitating more players.
-However, after listening to more artists with some amazing gifts, I was suddenly struck with a realization that not only was I not in the top tier of best players in the world, but I wasn’t even on the bottom rung of a very tall ladder of talent and skill.
+Then I decided that I wanted to be the best, so I bought some CDs and started imitating more players.
+However, after listening to other artists perform their music, I was suddenly struck with the realization that not only was I not in the top tier of best players in the world, but I wasn’t even on the bottom rung of a very tall ladder of talent and skill.

 I felt disheartened to learn that I had such a long way to go.
 I was also really embarrassed for having believed I was some sort of spectacular player all that time when in fact, I was just an amateur with a large ego.

 My ego collapsed that day.